Hungarian-Style Goulash

 Step-By-Step Instructions

-Pat the beef dry and season with the salt and pepper.
-In a large Dutch oven or heavy soup pot, heat 1 tablespoon of the oil over medium-high heat until hot and shimmering.
-Brown half the meat in a single layer, turning with tongs, for about 5 minutes.
-Repeat with the remaining oil and beef.
-(To sear the meat properly, do not crowd the pan and let the meat develop a nice brown crust before turning with tongs.)
-Transfer the meat to a large plate and set aside.
+Pat the beef dry and season with salt and pepper.
+Heat 1 tablespoon of oil in a Dutch oven over medium-high.
+Brown half the beef in a single layer, about 5 minutes.
+Repeat with remaining oil and beef.
+Transfer to a plate and set aside.

 Add the onions, garlic, and balsamic vinegar; cook, stirring with a wooden spoon and scraping the brown bits from the bottom of the pan, for about 5 minutes.